priyanshu3042/Medical-Image-Diagnosis-with-Deep-Learning/README.md

- Medical Image Diagnosis with Deep Learning
+# 🧠 Medical Image Diagnosis with Deep Learning
+> A deep learning-based medical image classification system using CNN and transfer learning to detect **Pneumonia** from chest X-ray images.
+---

- Project Overview
+## 📌 Project Overview

 This project leverages deep learning and medical imaging to detect **Pneumonia** from chest X-ray scans.
 Using the **Chest X-ray Pneumonia dataset** from Kaggle, a **transfer learning-based CNN model** (MobileNetV2) is trained to classify images into `Normal` and `Pneumonia` categories.